• Skip to primary navigation

 eggs in bowl

-I made a batch of gluten free crèpes to celebrate the French holiday Chandeleur, which embraces the light returning after a long winter.
+I made a batch of ricotta crèpes to celebrate the French holiday Chandeleur, which embraces the light returning after a long winter.
 Also known as Crèpe Day, on February second thin pancakes representing the sun are traditionally eaten together with crocks of hard cider.
 What's not to love?

 slicing fruit on board